yolandavv/Lenguaje-de-marcas-1/XPath/Día1/readme.md

 # Ejercicios Xpath

 Carpeta común ciclo.
-Día 1.
+Día 1 + Día 2.